 An old acquaintance from undergrad came through last week; she happens to be in Peace Corps Cameroon.
-Turns out, I don’t want to go to Cameroon (central Africa), and after a long conversation with those volunteers I walked away with a new appreciation of Ethiopia.
-But the one thing that apparently Cameroon doesn’t have that Gondar certainly does: homeless kids.
+After a long conversation with those volunteers I walked away with a new appreciation of Ethiopia, but also an interesting comparison.
+The volunteers kept mentioning that their sites did not have street children and were surprised to see so many in my town.
+One thing that Gondar definitely has: homeless kids.

 Big cities.
 Economic growth.
 Tourism.
 There are so many positive things about those three phenomenon, but it is also the perfect storm for poverty.
 Many of the children who come into Gondar came from rural villages in order to make money in the biggest city in the area.
 Many of them have lost their parents to disease or worse.
 Many of them make their money selling gum, or begging.
 So what happens during low season, when the rains come, and the tourists flee?
 You get a lot of kids living on the street.